heroku-examples/java-spring-12factor/README.md

 This is a Spring Boot application demonstrating the Twelve-Factor App methodology.

-Open `presentation.html` to review the presentation and slide notes.
+To view the presentation click [here](https://heroku-examples.github.io/java-spring-12factor/presentation.html?f=4#6).

+If you downlaod the repo open `presentation.html`.

+In either case you can also review slide notes for more information.

 <img src="images/slide8_notepad_screenshot.png" width="70%" alt="Index">